 In 2015, the Federal Trade Commission released their new rules for Disclosure Compliance.
 These rules are set in place to ensure that readers or viewers of web media (blogs, Youtube videos, etc.) know if the blogger/presenter is sponsored, endorsed, or partnered with a different company.
 In blog terms, the readers need to know if the blogger is making money by sharing a link or product.

-In compliance with the FTC guidelines, please assume the following about links and posts on this site: Any/all of the links ebikechoices.com are affiliate links of which I receive a small compensation from sales of certain items.
+In compliance with the FTC guidelines, please assume the following about links and posts on this site: Any/all of the links ebikechoices.com are affiliate links of which we receive a small compensation from sales of certain items.

 What are affiliate links?